RobotsGo/RGOS-RobotsGo-OS/README.md

 Script will pull required packages from AUR but will require user interverntion.
 Will also clone all required RobotsGo repo's from git to alarm's home dir.

-To keep system upto date '$yay -Syu --devel --timeupdate' as alarm To sync local RobotsGo git, cd in to dir's and run git add *, git stash, git pull
+To the keep system upto date '$yay -Syu --devel --timeupdate' as alarm
+To sync local RobotsGo git, cd in to dir's and run git add *, git stash, git pull